 Playlist 1: Con ton y son

 This playlist contains all the songs we used in our SPAN 304 class (Fall 2020), as well as some suggested by students like you.
-They helped us feel connected in spite of the pandemic, as we learned grammar, vocabulary, and the rhythms of our many cultures.
-The playlist contains songs from Argentina, Chile, Colombia, Mexico, Uruguay, Spain, Puerto Rico, and the United States, by both classics and new artists.
-Their threads of song helped us transcend space and time, and feel together in spite of everything.
-Feel free to download them, and play them as many times as you want to, until we can meet again in person.
-Esto no es un adiós, sino un hasta luego.
+It contains songs from Argentina, Chile, Colombia, Mexico, Uruguay, Spain, Puerto Rico, and the United States, by both classics and new artists.
+They helped us learn grammar, vocabulary, and the rhythms of our many cultures.
+Their melodies and beats helped us transcend space and time, and feel together in spite of everything.
+Feel free to download the playlist, and play the songs, and suggest new ones to the list, to me here.

 Playlist 2: Comer y cantar

 Love music?
 Love Latino food?
 So do we!
 In the Fall of 2020, students in SPAN 304 chose their favorite songs about their favorite foods.
-The result is this groovy, happy, mouth watering playlist that we're sharing with you.
-Clic to hear about chocolate, sugar, mangos, and the occasional alcoholic beverage (ahem).
+The result is this groovy, happy, mouth-watering playlist that we're sharing with you.
+Click to hear about chocolate, sugar, mangos, and the occasional alcoholic beverage (ahem).
 We hope it inspires you the next time you're in the kitchen.
 Enjoy!